zhangzhenyu13/TankWar/README.md

-#1 this is a sketch
+#1 this can be also found in SE website.
-#2 the source can be compiled on windows with VS2015 using C++
+#2 the source can be compiled on windows with VS2015 using C++.
-#3 this is our firt complete demo.
+#3 this is our final demo.

-# basic operations are able to be done.
+# All codes have been uploaded.